needl3/redis-cli-lite/README.md

 ## Redis client written in go

+### Modes of usage
+1. Use as cli tool
+2. Use it with your golang project

 [![Go](https://img.shields.io/badge/go-1.22.4-blue.svg)](https://golang.org/)

 You can use this on cli but that has limitations.
 For example, there is not really a way to tell if the value is string, number or array from cli.
 So, everything is stored as string.
 We could implement something intelligent like: